MGuthmann-dev/T1A3-Terminal_App/README.md

 ### What will this application do?

-The Poketerminal Application allows for a user to search for the Pokedex entry of any of the 151 Kanto Pokemon via a Command Line Interface.
+The Poke-Terminal Application allows for a user to search for the Pokedex entry of any of the 151 Kanto Pokemon via a Command Line Interface.

 ### What problem is the application solving?